 Police Leadership as Practice

-- Strategies: social mission and organization, along with strategies as practice
+- Strategies: social mission and organisation, along with strategies as practice

-- Community: organizational and police culture, identity and belonging, community of practice and competencies
+- Community: organisational and police culture, identity and belonging, community of practice and competencies

 - Participation: sense-making and discretion; power and politics

 - Activities: learning as practice, change and change management as practice

 Practical and enriched with case studies, examples and best practice, the textbook is also rigorously research based.
 Authored by a professor of business and management with specialist knowledge in police leadership, it brings the cutting edge of leadership thinking to the practicalities of policing.
 It is essential reading for those engaged with policing, leadership roles, and management.

 3. When Do Police Leaders Lead?